 The glory days

 Let’s rewind 20 years and picture ourselves applying for a job.
 We’re scouring the employment section of the newspaper, trying to find that dream employer and seeing if we fit the bill.
 We might have even asked an employment agency to help - leaving the scouring to them.
 And then, we find it - the one.
 We pull our CV together and, if we’re fortunate enough, we do this through our home computer.
-Once we’ve done that, we might print it out and mail or fax it to the address listed in the job advertisement.
+Once we’ve done that, we might print it out and mail it over.

 That’s it.
 We’ve applied for the job.
 Now onto the next.